mFuscolin/deleteDLQ/README.md

-# deleteDLQ

-# This project delete dead letter queues using a extracture from body.
+# This project filter all dead letter queues with specific body message and delete it.